-Grey coloured limestone, with thin to medium grain and non-uniform background.
-This limestone is mostly characterized by the presence of strong signs of fossils with darker colour, sparsely distributed throughout the stone surface.
-It may present some grey colour variations.
+The Jura Grey is a grey coloured limestone, with thin to medium grain and non-uniform background.
+This limestone is mostly known by the presence of strong signs of fossils with darker colour, sparsely distributed throughout the stone surface.
+It may present some grey colour variation.

 Jura Grey Limestone